smartsupp/smartsupp.github.io/_docs/javascript-api/chat.md

 subtitle: "Adjust chat behaviour."
 ---

+Change how chat box behaves, define messages to be send or set your language.

 ## chat:translate

 Currently we support 40 languages.
 You can set caht box language or translate and adjust specific texts to fit your needs.
 See full list and settings at page [Multilanguage chat box](/docs/examples/multilanguage-chat-box/).